mhmdrdwn/medm/README.md

 - https://github.com/mhmdrdwn/thesis/blob/main/notebooks/final_work/mention-classification-scibert.ipynb
 - https://github.com/mhmdrdwn/thesis/blob/main/notebooks/final_work/mention-classification-coder.ipynb

-The four models are using the identical methdolgies except the use of the BERT model
+The four models are using the identical methodologies except the use of the BERT model

 2 - Two LSTM models notebooks for mention detection.
 The models uses different BERT models for feature extraction